aws-samples/amazon-transcribe-live-meeting-assistant/README.md

 1. Use the **LMA Stream Audio tab** to stream audio from your microphone and any Chrome browser-based meeting app, softphone, or audio application.
 We show you how to use both options in the following sections.

+*In v0.1.9 we introduce an early (Preview) version of a new option - the LMA 'Virtual Participant" - see [Virtual Participant README](./lma-virtual-participant-stack/README.md).
+It's still incomplete

 ### Option 1: Use the Chrome browser extension to stream a Zoom call

 1. Open the LMA extension and login with your LMA credentials.